kognifai/PoseidonNext-Framework/Developers-Getting-Started.md

 ```powershell
 npm install @kognifai/poseidon-dev-host@latest -g
 ```
+>Note: -g indicates ```poseidon-dev-host@latest``` is installed globally.

 ### 2. Host the Poseidon-dev-host ###
-After poseidon-dev-host 2.0 installation, you can run the following command:
+After poseidon-dev-host 2.0 installation, you can host it on your computer ( It may act as a server, a client, or both) by running the following command:

 ```powershell
 poseidon-dev-host